dalia-maher/Neighborhood-Map/README.md

 2. Open the file "index.html" (Right click -> open or by double clicking on the file)
 3. The website will be opened in your default browser

+## Project Functionalities

+1. You can find a list of markers rendered on the map showing different neighborhood locations
+2. Clicking on any of the markers should open an info window about the selected location